 He has been the Academic Director of a number of Wharton Executive Education programs including the 2009 Securities Industry Institute in partnership with SIFMA, the Private Wealth Management program in partnership with The CFA Institute, and programs for the Investments and Wealth Institute (formerly IMCA).
 In addition, he has taught Investment Management in the Penn-Securities Association of China (Penn-SAC) program for a number of years.
 He received the Best Elective Course Teaching Award in the Wharton Executive MBA Program and the Wharton Teaching Excellence Award.

-Dr. Geczy’s current research focuses on various topics including multifactor models, wealth management, risk management, asset allocation, the performance of managed funds including hedge funds, venture capital and private equity as well as other alternatives, Impact Investing and ESG incorporation in funds and portfolios, and various aspects of equity lending and short-selling.
+Dr. Geczy’s current research focuses on various topics including multifactor models, wealth management, risk management, asset allocation, financial planning, the performance of managed funds including hedge funds, venture capital and private equity as well as other alternatives, Impact Investing and ESG incorporation in funds and portfolios, and various aspects of equity lending and short-selling.
 His work has appeared in numerous books and scholarly journals including the Journal of Finance, Journal of Financial Economics, Journal of Portfolio Management, The Society for Industrial and Organizational Psychology and the Journal of Political Economy.
 In 2018, Dr. Geczy and co-authors won the Investment for Impact Prize of the Center for Responsible Business at the University of California, Berkeley’s Haas School of Business for their research paper “Contracts With (Social) Benefits: The Implementation of Impact Investing.”

 He currently serves on Intel’s US Retirement Plans’ Investment Policy Committee.
 He has served on the Economic Advisory Board of NASDAQ and has been an editor of the Journal of Alternative Investments.
 He is currently Founding Editor of the Financial Planning Review, the academic journal of the CFP® Board Center for Financial Planning.
 He is also a founding board member and past Chairman of the Mid-Atlantic Hedge Fund Association and serves an Affiliated Faculty member of the Wharton Social Impact Initiative and formerly of the Wharton Sports Business Initiative.
 Dr. Geczy has also served as a Trustee and member of the Investment Committee of The Episcopal Academy.